pantheon-systems/documentation/source/content/inclusive-language.md

 ## Who This Is For

-This guide is shared internally to help teams communicate with other teams, and externally to parties writing for our Docs pages, Blog, or on our forum.
+This guide is shared internally to help teams communicate with other teams, and externally to writers for our Docs pages, Blog, or on our forum.

 ### Who Benefits